-St. George, Utah Divorce Attorneys
+St. George Divorce Attorneys

 There are a number of issues to consider when filing for a divorce.
 They include the following:

-Filing for Divorce
+Filing for Divorce in Utah

-If you are not the person filing the divorce papers in Court, you may be notified of such actions through documents given to you by a process server.
+If you are not the person filing the divorce papers in court, you may be notified of such actions through documents given to you by a process server.
 These notices may request temporary spousal or child support until a hearing can be held.
 You should answer all motions by the required deadline.
-Failure to do so may cause the Court to treat the issues in questions as “admitted,” even if they are false.
+Failure to do so may cause the court to treat the issues in questions as “admitted,” even if they are false.

 Both sides in a lawsuit engage in a process called discovery.
 This is a necessary step to establish the facts of the case.
 This includes answering written questions within a set deadline.
 Both parties may also be required to produce documents to back up their claims.
 These include things such as tax returns, pays stubs, bank statements, mortgage details, and credit card information.

 During the discovery process, both parties may be required to answer questions under oath.
-During this period both attorneys will be laying out the facts of the case.
-This may include calling in expert witnesses to testify about the value of a house, business or assets.
-Expert witnesses are also called to testify about mental and physical health, or which parent should have custody of the children and which parent should have visitation.
+During this period, both attorneys will be laying out the facts of the case.
+This may include calling in expert witnesses to testify about the value of a house, business, or assets.
+Expert witnesses are also called to testify about mental and physical health or which parent should have custody of the children and which parent should have visitation.

 In the State of Utah, all couples filing for divorce are required to participate in mediation before trial.
-This occurs after the divorce complaint has been filed with the Court.
+This occurs after the divorce complaint has been filed with the court.
 Any contested issues that have not already been resolved can be addressed in mediation.

-The purpose of mediation is to encourage both parties to collaborate in solving problems outside of the Court.
-Mediation is often used to address sensitive issues such as the best care for the children in the marriage.
+The purpose of mediation is to encourage both parties to collaborate in solving problems outside of the court.
+Mediation is often used to address sensitive issues, such as the best care for the children in the marriage.
 The process of mediation allows the parties to resolve their case more quickly with less expense.

-The attorneys for both parties are responsible for hiring an agreed upon mediator.
+The attorneys for both parties are responsible for hiring an agreed-upon mediator.
 The cost of this service will be split between the two sides in the case.
-In some instances, the mediation can be waived, but only if it is approved by the Court.
+In some instances, the mediation can be waived, but only if it is approved by the court.
 In cases where the parties are unable to afford a mediator, they may submit an application requesting financial assistance.

-Arbitration is a hearing outside the Court in which an agreed upon arbitrator hears arguments, reviews evidence, rules on motions, and determines awards.
+Arbitration is a hearing outside the court in which an agreed-upon arbitrator hears arguments, reviews evidence, rules on motions, and determines awards.
 As with mediation, an arbitrator is hired by both parties who share the cost of this service.
 An arbitrator can resolve differences faster than bringing those issues to trial.
-If the parties engage in non-binding arbitration, the awards can be rejected and thus be brought before the Court if necessary.
+If the parties engage in non-binding arbitration, the awards can be rejected and thus be brought before the court if necessary.

 Hire Experienced Attorneys

-Each divorce case is different which is why the Park Law Firm offers individualized counseling.
+Each divorce case is different, which is why Park Law Firm offers individualized counseling.
 We understand how emotionally challenging a divorce can be.
-Our professional staff will work hard to get your case resolved as quickly as possible.
-With offices in St. George and Cedar City, the Park Law Firm is ready to stand by you through the entire process.
-Call today to speak with one of our attorneys.
+Our St. George divorce lawyers and entire legal staff will work hard to get your case resolved as quickly as possible.
+With offices in St. George and Cedar City, Park Law Firm is ready to stand by you through the entire process.